Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Source: Lexington Law

 Lexington Law utilizes household income and location to determine what defines “middle class” in your state.
-This tool is great for those that love to analyze their savings, and it’s definitely worthy of its 58 links at the time of writing this article.
+This tool is great for those who love to analyze their savings, and it’s definitely worthy of its links.

 Source: ApartmentGuide